FEUP-LDTS-2021/ldts-project-assignment-g0801/docs/Report.md

 #### USING A DATA CLASS (Class that only exists to store variables)

-We are aware that we currently have this smell in our code, but we choose to keep it like this, since this class is used by [Configuration](../src/main/java/com/g801/supaplex/Model/Configuration.java), which is a pretty big class on it's own.
+We are aware that we currently have this smell in our code, but we choose to keep it like this, since this class is used by [Configuration](../src/main/java/com/g801/supaplex/Model/Configuration.java), which is a pretty big class on its own.

 ```java
 class ScreenSettings {